VeselinStankov/MusicArtistsAndoirdApp/README.md

 The application combines most of the basic and fundamental features in Android.

-The app consists of several screens, including a login/register mechanism, a feed screen with implemented pagination and a song/artist details screen.
+The app consists of several screens, including a login/register mechanism, a song/artist details screen and a feed screen with implemented pagination and a caching mechanism.